 Side note: What happens when the algorithm is wrong?

 Like a human being, which has learned through his entire life by examples, machine learning algorithms can be wrong as well.

-Minimising the number of false verdicts is one of the biggest challenges for machine learning based software systems.
+Minimizing the number of false verdicts is one of the biggest challenges for machine learning-based software systems.
 For construction solutions that affect critical processes in projects, achieving a high level of accuracy is a crucial factor.

 There are a few common ways for improving the reliability of these algorithms; one is combining humans in the loop in cases when the level of certainty the algorithm reaches is low; another would be integrating multiple sources of data (for example, using various viewpoints of the same construction activity).